Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 Can I recover a deleted eSIM?

-Some mobile operators provide reactivation via their app or customer portal.
-If not, you’ll need to manually request a new QR code.
+Some mobile operators provide eSIM reactivation via their app or customer portal.
+If not, you’ll need to manually request a new QR code from your provider.

-How to restore or recover your deleted eSIM on iPhone or Android?
+How to restore or recover your deleted eSIM?

-- Use a new QR code or install it via the carrier’s app.
+• Use a new QR code or install it via the provider’s official app

-On Android, go to Settings > Mobile Network and follow prompts.
+• On Android, go to Settings > Mobile Network and follow the prompts

 Can I recover a deleted eSIM on iPhone?

-Yes, but only if your operator supports reactivation.
-Apple itself doesn’t store deleted eSIM profiles.
+Yes, but only if your operator supports eSIM reactivation.
+Apple itself does not store deleted eSIM profiles, so you’ll need a new QR code or activation through your carrier.

 Effects of factory reset on eSIMs

-If I reset my iPhone or Android, will It delete my eSIM?
+If I reset my device, will it delete my eSIM?

 Most Android factory resets will remove your eSIM unless backed up.
 On iPhone, you can choose whether to keep or erase eSIM profiles during the reset process.